 - An inner ear infection itself is not contagious, but the viruses and bacteria that may cause them are.

-- When treated promptly, most inner ear infections will resolve in a few days to about 2 weeks duration, with no permanent damage to the ear.
+- When treated promptly, most inner ear infections will resolve in a few days to about two weeks' duration, with no permanent damage to the ear.
 Some inner ear infections may lead to permanent partial or total hearing loss or damage to the vestibular system, which is responsible for balance.